BryanChan777/grokking_algorithms/README.md

 ## Images

-This repo also contains every image in Grokking Algorithms, in hi-res.
-These images are available for free for non-commercial use.
+This repository contains every image in Grokking Algorithms, in high resolution.
+These images are available for non-commercial use.
 If you use an image, please add "copyright Manning Publications, drawn by adit.io".
-You are welcome to use these images in any non-commercial teaching materials, presentations, etc.
+You are welcome to use these images in any non-commercial education.

 ## Contributing

-- The examples in this book are in Python, but I'd like to get examples in Ruby, JavaScript, C, and other languages too.
+- The examples in this book are in Python, but I'd like examples in Ruby, JavaScript, C, and other languages too.
 Please add examples in other languages!
-- I'm pretty responsive to PRs.
-That is the quickest way to contribute to this repo.
+- I'm pretty responsive to pull requests.
+They are quickest way to contribute to this repo.